Bloodaxe90/Satellite_Tracking/README.md

 <p>
   <b>Tracking the laser:</b>
   <br>
-  Here the fsm was used to move the laser beam at a constant velocity across the frame to simulate the satelites movement, occastionally the beam was turned off to simulate some obstruction (i.e. a cloud passing overhead) to allow the Kalman Filter to kick in and estimate the following consecutive locations of the laser (satelite)
+  Here the FSM was used to move the laser beam at a constant velocity across the frame to simulate satellite movement.
+Occasionally the beam was turned off to simulate an obstruction (e.g. a cloud passing overhead), allowing the Kalman Filter to estimate the subsequent positions of the laser (satellite).
   </br>

-  Below are the results for the Minimum Power (0.0338 uW) and then a Baseline Visible Power (5.55 uW) initially showing the X position plotted against the Y positions and then the X and Y position both individually plotted against time all for both the estimated (Kalman Filter ON) and measured (Kalman Filter OFF) values.
+  Below are the results for the Minimum Power (0.0338 µW) and then a Baseline Visible Power (5.55 µW).
+These initially show the X position plotted against the Y position, and then the X and Y positions individually plotted against time, all for both the estimated (Kalman Filter ON) and measured (Kalman Filter OFF) values.

   <ul>
-    <li> Minimum Power (0.0338 uW):
+    <li> Minimum Power (0.0338 µW):
       <div style="display: flex; justify-content: space-around; align-items: center;">
         <img width="45%" alt="clipboard2075" src="https://github.com/user-attachments/assets/21ec492d-bdf9-4c0e-af64-f46842a4fbb2" />
         <img width="45%" alt="clipboard1165" src="https://github.com/user-attachments/assets/6f4cff0c-63e3-4a22-8e8c-29255b97f933" />
       </div>
     </li>
-    <li> Baseline Visible Power (5.55 uW):
+    <li> Baseline Visible Power (5.55 µW):
-      <br>The anomalies are caused by the surge in power when turning the laser back on, this effect is only an issue when the input power is high</br>
+      <br>The anomalies are caused by the surge in power when turning the laser back on.
+This effect is only an issue when the input power is high.</br>
       <div style="display: flex; justify-content: space-around; align-items: center;">
         <img width="45%" alt="clipboard50" src="https://github.com/user-attachments/assets/813397b4-44dd-4ec6-b35d-819161326217" />
         <img width="45%" alt="clipboard156" src="https://github.com/user-attachments/assets/12abedaa-f247-4120-a219-16ac6c75d571" />